cskouras/NewsAggregator/README.md

 # NewsAggregator

-Work in progress News Aggegator.
-Goal is to create a web page that scapes common news sites for news articles and compiles the links to all the articles on one page.
+Work in progress web scraper/news aggregator.
+Goal is to scrape common news sites for news articles and compile the links to all the articles on the same page.
+Personal side proejct.